Devilla/docs/contract-api-reference/.eth-permanent-registrar/README.md

 By allowing renewal for arbitrarily long periods of time, users can 'lock in' a desirable registration fee.
 Names can be made effectively 'immortal' by renewing for a long period, ensuring that stability of the name can be guaranteed by smart contract.

-Initially, a single pricing oracle was deployed, the [StablePriceOracle](https://github.com/ensdomains/ethregistrar/blob/master/contracts/StablePriceOracle.sol).
+Initially, a single pricing oracle was deployed, the [StablePriceOracle](https://github.com/pnsdomains/ethregistrar/blob/master/contracts/StablePriceOracle.sol).
 This contract permits its owner to set prices in USD for each permitted name length, and uses a USD:ETH price oracle to convert those prices into Ether at the current rate.
 Users will not have to interact with this oracle directly, as the controller provides functionality to determine pricing for a candidate name registration or renewal.

 ## Discovery

-Finding the address of the new registrar is straightforward: look up the owner of the domain 'eth' in ENS, by calling `owner(namehash('eth'))` on the ENS registry.
+Finding the address of the new registrar is straightforward: look up the owner of the domain 'eth' in PNS, by calling `owner(namehash('eth'))` on the PNS registry.

-In order to support discovering the address of the controller, ENS supports interface discovery via [EIP 1844](https://eips.ethereum.org/EIPS/eip-1844).
+In order to support discovering the address of the controller, PNS supports interface discovery via [EIP 1844](https://eips.ethereum.org/EIPS/eip-1844).
 This mechanism permits looking up the address of the contract that implements a required interface via the following process:

 1. Set `node = namehash('eth')`.
-2. Look up the ENS resolver by calling `resolver(node)` on the ENS registry.
+2. Look up the PNS resolver by calling `resolver(node)` on the PNS registry.
 3. Call the `interfaceImplementer(node, interfaceId)` method on that resolver, where `interfaceId` is the [EIP 165](https://eips.ethereum.org/EIPS/eip-165) interface ID of the interface you need.

 The following interface IDs are presently defined for the .eth permanent registrar: